-We offer a wide range of courses at Level 3 (A Level or equivalent) including three subjects that are new for September 2024 (Politics, CTEC Media and Core Maths).
+We offer a wide range of courses at Level 3 (A Level or equivalent) including a new Health and Social Care Course which is now an AAQ (Alternative Academic Qualification) rather than a CTEC.
 The standard programme of study for Backwell Sixth Form students is three two-year courses plus, in Year 12 only, either the Extended Project Qualification, Core Maths, an additional AS Level or the Employability Award.
 Students achieving mostly grades 9 to 7 at GCSE may choose to study four A Levels over two years, and requests of this nature will be discussed at interview and post results day.